Listen to the Cancer.Net Podcast: CT Scan - What to Expect, adapted from this content.

 Is the imaging facility accredited to perform CT scans?

 Will I be given a contrast medium before the scan?
-If so, how will this be given to me?
+If so, how will it be given?

-May I eat or drink anything prior to the exam?
+May I eat or drink anything before the exam?

 Does the facility have an emergency response plan in case I have an allergic reaction to the dye used for the scan?